-- The total area of roof lights is the combined area for all roof lights serving the room or space. - 3.
+- 1. The roof light shaft index is determined by measuring the distance from the centre of the shaft at the roof to the centre of the shaft at the ceiling level and dividing it by the average internal dimension of the shaft opening at the ceiling level (or the diameter for a circular shaft) in the same units of measurement. - 2.
+The total area of roof lights is the combined area for all roof lights serving the room or space. - 3.
 The area of a roof light is the area of the roof opening that allows light to enter the building. - 4.
-The thermal performance of an imperforate ceiling diffuser may be included in the Total U-Value of the roof light.
+The thermal performance of an imperforate ceiling diffuser may be included in the Total U-Value of the roof light. - 5.
+The total area of roof lights serving the room or space as a percentage of the floor area of the room or space must not exceed 5% unless allowed by 3.12.1.3(b).